 Sensemaking is actively trying to figure out how the world works (science) or how to design solutions to problems (engineering).
 Students do science and engineering through the science and engineering practices.
-Engaging in these practices necessitates students be part of a learning community to be able to share ideas, evaluate competing ideas, give and receive critique, and reach consensus.
+Engaging in these practices necessitates that students be part of a learning community to be able to share ideas, evaluate competing ideas, give and receive critique, and reach consensus.
 Whether this community of learners is made up of classmates or family members, students and adults build and refine science and engineering knowledge together.

-In today's task, What can I observe in the outdoors?, students and their families take a closer look at their local green spaces by describing the rocks, soil, moving water, plants and animals found there.
-Noticing the parts (components) of these green spaces (systems) using science and engineering practices and the thinking tools of systems and stability and change (crosscutting concepts), is the first step in understanding how these parts interact in an ecosystem.
-This task is based on "Exploring Your Environment" published in the NSTA Press BookTeaching Science Through Trade Books.
+In today's task, What can I observe in the outdoors?, students and their families look more closely at their local green spaces by describing the rocks, soil, moving water, plants, and animals found there.
+Noticing the parts (components) of these green spaces (systems) using science and engineering practices and the thinking tools of systems and stability and change (crosscutting concepts) is the first step in understanding how these parts interact in an ecosystem.
+This task is based on the chapter "Exploring Your Environment" from the book Teaching Science Through Trade Books, published by NSTA Press.

 Using children’s picture books is a great way to engage students in science learning because they create opportunities for students to share and build on their ideas and ask questions they can investigate at home and school.
 These investigations may raise new questions.
-As their curiosity about a subject builds, students are likely to want to read more (and more!) books thus starting the process over again.
+As their curiosity about a subject grows, students are likely to want to read more (and more!) books, thus starting the process over again.

-Watch the video above to learn more about using children’s literature to engage students in science, finding recommendations for science trade books and books about STEM, and facilitating today’s Daily Do What can I observe in the outdoors?
+Watch the video above to learn more about using children’s literature to engage students in science, finding recommendations for science trade books and books about STEM, and facilitating today’s Daily Do: What can I observe in the outdoors?

 In this activity, students use their senses (seeing, listening, and smelling) to explore nearby natural areas.
 Students use a field journal to record their observations in words, drawings, and/or symbols.
-(Upper elementary students may use tables.)
+(Upper-elementary students may use tables.)

 Ask students, “If we wanted to learn how an area (green space) changes over time, how could we figure it out?”

-Whether in the city, country, or suburbs, students observe the plants and animals in an area over time to describe how that area changes..
+Whether in the city, country, or suburbs, students observe the plants and animals in an area over time to describe how that area changes.

-Locate an area close to home or school that students will be able to visit several times during the spring, summer, fall and winter.
+Locate an area close to home or school that students will be able to visit several times during the spring, summer, fall, and winter.

 Share the Story Secret Place by Eve Bunting

-Tell students they will be making observations about their own (or the class' own) "secret place" over time to see if and how it changes.
-Ask students, "We are going visit this place to make observations many different times.
+Tell students they will be making observations about their own (or the class's own) "secret place" over time to see if and how it changes.
+Tell students, "We are going visit this place to make observations many different times.
 How will we be able to tell which notes and drawings we made during each visit?"
 (We could write things down about our visit next to our notes/drawings like the date, day, time, and weather.)
 Then ask, "How can we represent our observations in our field journals?" (writing, drawings, symbols, lists, tables).

 Tell students where you are heading together (playground, creek, garden, woods, etc.) Ask, “What are some things you would expect to see in this environment?
 Why do you say so?"